 Alcohol use disorders can threaten adults at any age, including retirement age.

 Myths about older adults being beyond the reach of recovery help persist.
-As Origins’ Chief Clinical Officer Dr. John Dyben explains, “We have a literal epidemic of addiction in the older-adult community.
+As Hanley’s Chief of Research and Innovation, Dr. John Dyben explains, “We have a literal epidemic of addiction in the older-adult community.
 Unfortunately, addiction is far less likely to be recognized in the older-adult population.
 So we’re not talking about it, and we’re not addressing it.”

 Late-onset addiction can develop following retirement, loss of a spouse, development of a disability or chronic condition, or numerous other factors.
 Addiction recovery help specifically designed for older adults is available in Florida at Hanley Center, where integrated medical, psychological, and psychiatric therapies can help your loved one begin recovery and improve their quality of life.
 In this blog, let’s explore some of the myths around alcohol misuse in older adults that may keep them from getting the help they need.